orta/Snapshots/README.md

 * Showing new images as they're created
 * Showing the differences between failed snapshot tests
-* Open specific or all diffs in Kaleidoscope
+* Open specific diffs in Kaleidoscope
+* Turns red if you've created a view with a zero frame

 #### Installation